 By Colin Gordon

-In this online version of The State of Working Iowa 2012, most of the graphics that accompany our analysis have interactive elements or menus that allow readers to engage in their own investigations or comparisons — toggling between the Iowa and national numbers on key measures, for example, or choosing the points of comparison.
-Text in the print version of this report may differ in minor respects from this version in references to graphics, due to the difference in print graphics from interactive graphics.
+In this online version of The State of Working Iowa 2014, many graphics that accompany our analysis have interactive elements or menus that allow readers to engage in their own investigations or comparisons — toggling between the Iowa and national numbers on key measures, for example, or choosing the points of comparison.
+Text in the print versions of chapters in or updates to this report may differ in minor respects from this version in references to graphics, due to the difference in print graphics from interactive graphics.

 Colin Gordon, Ph.D.
 (History), Professor, Department of History, University of Iowa, is a Senior Research Consultant for the Iowa Policy Project.
 He has authored or co-authored several IPP reports, including most in the State of Working Iowa series, to advance effective and accountable policies that help working families.
 Among these are Wage Theft in Iowa, and Not Your Father’s Health Insurance: Discount Medical Plans and the Health Care Crisis.
 He also is the author of New Deals: Business, Labor, and Politics in America, 1920-1935; Dead on Arrival: The Politics of Health Care in Twentieth-Century America; and Mapping Decline: St. Louis and the Fate of the American City.